syedsimanta03/react-quiz/README.md

 import {  useReducer } from 'react'

-When to use: useReducer = immutable, always return a new type of dataas per switch case
+When to use: useReducer = immutable, always return a new type of data as per switch case

 1-When components have a lot of state variables and state updates, spread across many event handles all over the component